How to Update a NAT Gateway Port Forwarding Rule

 Updating a port forwarding rule modifies its configuration to reflect changes in service ports, internal destination addresses, protocols, or enabled status.
 Adjust rules as your infrastructure evolves to maintain accurate traffic routing and security posture.

-Follow this guide to update a NAT Gateway subscription port forwarding rule using the Vultr Customer Portal or API.
+Follow this guide to update a NAT Gateway subscription port forwarding rule using the Vultr Customer Portal, API, CLI, or Terraform.

 • Vultr Customer Portal